GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 1. In BigQuery Studio, navigate to the **Agents** tab.
 2. [Create a new agent](https://docs.cloud.google.com/bigquery/docs/create-data-agents) named `disney_park_analyst` and connect it to the tables within the disney dataset.
 3. In the Glossary section of the agent creation, add terms by importing them from the Knowledge Catalog.
-4. Add a Verified query, which will function as an example for the agent.
-	- Join the attractions table with the wait-time forecasts.
+4. Add a Verified query, which will function as an example for the agent: join the attractions table with the wait-time forecasts.

 #### Task 7.2: Execute Multi-Silo Prompts

 Now that our agent is configured, it is time to test the agent in the chat interface.
 Ask complex, cross-dataset questions like:

 - *« Which attractions have the highest negative sentiment today, and what is the most common path visitors take after leaving them? »*

 ### Success Criteria